reshma-maithri/Tech_Challenge/Challenge_#2/README.md

-#SSH to the vm and run the below curl command
+#SSH to the vm and run the curl command

 #Default output will be in the json format only, however "alt" is the option to provide input in required format